arfaazishan/Technical-Writing-Portfolio/Seclore Hot Folder Guide (Robohelp)/Readme.md

-The project files can be vew using Adobe Robohelp.
+### To view the project files:
+- Download the folder
+- Extract the files
+- Open the .rhpj file in Adobe Robohelp

-To view the published files, download the folder and open default.htm in your browser.
+### To view the published files:
+- Download the folder
+- Extract the files
+- Open default.htm in your browser